Showing posts with label KIVA. Show all posts

 Why did I choose KIVA?

-Development aid has been flowing for decades, but the results have been absolute dismal.
+Development aid has been flowing for decades, but the results have been absolutely dismal.
 Instead, recipients have merely become dependent.
-There is a long chain of "middlemen" i.e. the consultants and the companies involved in this "trade" between donor and beneficiaries.
+There is a long chain of "middlemen," i.e,.
+The consultants and the companies are involved in this "trade" between the donor and the beneficiaries.
 Hence, I find microfinance as a better instrument to alleviate poor than a poorly designed development aid.
 People should decide how to help those in need.
-It needs a very big database of demand and supply of credit with the purpose of loan clearly mentioned.
+It needs a very big database of demand and supply of credit, with the purpose of the loan clearly mentioned.
 KIVA is doing just that thing.
-Hence, we will far less likely to complain that their money is being wasted or misused if we chose where it went.
+Hence, we will be far less likely to complain that their money is being wasted or misused if we choose where it goes.

-I believe that our society cannot sustain , unless we contribute back in someway or the other.
-I strongly feel if even one person does his bit towards social good, there will be positive change.
-I am not giving anyone lot of theories, clever strategies or concepts.
+I believe that our society cannot sustain, unless we contribute back in some way or the other.
+I strongly feel that if even one person does their bit towards social good, there will be a positive change.
+I am not giving anyone a lot of theories, clever strategies, or concepts.
 I am asking for direct cash transfers to the needy as a loan.
-In helping others - Little is not little, enough is not enough.
+In helping others, Little is not little, enough is not enough.